DIRACGrid/DIRAC/docs/source/DeveloperGuide/AddingNewComponents/Utilities/gLogger/gLoggerDevelopment/index.rst

 this package inheriting from *AbstractBackend*.
 For instance, the class name of the *stdout Backend* is *StdoutBackend*.

-Then, to use it, we just have to add its name in the *cfg* file as usual.
+Then, to use it, we just have to add its name in the configuration as usual.

 *Handler* package
 ~~~~~~~~~~~~~~~~~